junaidaziz/ecommerce-search/CONTRIBUTING.md

 # Contributing to Product Search App

 Thanks for your interest in contributing to the Product Search App! 🎉
-This project is a FlexSearch-powered product listing application built with Next.js, and your support is welcome—whether it’s reporting bugs, suggesting improvements, or submitting pull requests.
+This project is a Typesense-powered product listing application built with Next.js, and your support is welcome—whether it’s reporting bugs, suggesting improvements, or submitting pull requests.

 ---